Soft Constraints on KMOC Formalism: Leading Soft Constraints Verification up to NLO

 In the first line, $\mathcal{A}^{(1)}_{\rm{c}}(q)$ is the classical part of the 1-loop 4 point amplitude, which we will write explicitly in a moment.

 Finally, the classical contribution from the two-index \textit{moment} will be computed from

 with the respective terms evaluated via

-By explicit evaluation, we will show that the actual terms contributing to the radiated photon field are \eqref{eq:R1-1}, \eqref{eq:R2-1} and \eqref{eq:R3-1} -- as suggestively written in \eqref{eq:scaling_moments_R} -- with the first two giving the next to leading order impulse, and the last one giving the square of the leading order impulse.
+By explicit evaluation, we will show that the actual terms contributing to the radiated photon field are \eqref{eq:R1-1}, \eqref{eq:R2-1} and \eqref{eq:R3-1} -- as suggestively written in \eqref{eq:scaling_moments_R} -- with the first two giving the NLO impulse, and the last one giving the square of the leading order impulse.
 As for the remaining contributions we show that they canceling among themselves.
 In what follows we will adventure in this computation.